 Supplement funds are not intended to be used for PI salary support.
 The supplement may be used to support additional personnel, computational services, supplies, and equipment.

 7. Can I use supplement funds for something I already budgeted for?

-8. How are qualifying critical life events defined for the purposes of this supplement?
+8. How does NHLBI define “qualifying critical life events” for the purposes of this supplement?

-Per OPM: An individual with any of the following relationships to the employee:
+See OPM definitions related to family member and immediate relative.
+Per OPM an immediate family member is an individual with any of the following relationships to the employee:

 - Spouse, and parents thereof;